 So this step took a bit of messing about, I initially used some medium hooks but they kept falling off and pulling the tape off.
 This can be dangerous!
 Instead I used a large hook for the back, and decreased the distance between the front hooks so that it would hang slack instead of straight.

 Honestly I think deciding where to hang up the hammock and sticking the hooks up took longer than the hammock itself!
 Now it’s finally time to fill it with plushies.
 Make sure to not overfill it, somehow plushies can actually be that heavy!
+(Or maybe these temporary plastic hooks don’t quite fit the bill.)

 They look very secure though!
 Just be careful of the gaps!
 Some smaller plushies will not suit this.
 You can see their feet sticking out for some of them!